-- In case the owner becomes incapable to run the business or dies, the nominee can take over the business
+- In case the owner becomes incapable of running the business or dies, the nominee can take over the business

 Disadvantages of OPC

-- OPC takes more money to set up and run compared to Sole Proprietorship
+- One Person Company takes more money to set up and run compared to a Sole Proprietorship

 - More compliances